Program Overview

 Smith Creek

-HRWC assesses TSS concentrations in Wayne County waterways against a stormwater standard of 80 mg/l.
-With this standard, the stream should not exceed the threshold during storms (or ever).
+TSS concentrations in the ADW tributaries are assessed against a stormwater standard of 80 mg/L. With this standard, the stream should not exceed the threshold during high precipitation events (or ever).
 Since storm samples are rare, grade ranges are narrow.
-Tributaries are assessed on the most recent five years sampling data and graded on how many samples are below the target threshold according to the following scale:
+Tributaries are assigned a TSS grade based on the percentage of data collected over the last five years that fell below the target threshold according to the following scale:

 Total Suspended Sediment Grades by Long-Term Site